Montréal’s biggest sports venues

 Olympic Stadium

-Since its inauguration in 1976, more than 67 million visitors have been inside the Olympic Stadium, which has — along with the iconic Montréal Tower — become an international symbol of Montreal.
-The stadium has accommodated sporting events, salons, fairs, shows, exhibitions, film shoots, social events, and more.
+Since its inauguration in 1976, more than 70 million visitors have been inside the Olympic Stadium, which has become an international symbol of Montréal.
+The stadium has accommodated sporting events, salons, fairs, shows, exhibitions, film shoots, huge music performances, social events and more.
 It is the largest amphitheater in all of Québec.

 Maximum capacity: 56,000

-Sample events: Toronto Blue Jays vs Boston Red Sox, Women’s World Cup Soccer (2015), Monster Trucks (annually)
+Sample events: Toronto Blue Jays vs Boston Red Sox, Women’s World Cup Soccer, Monster Trucks, the famous 1980 WBC welterweight championship when Roberto Durán defeated Sugar Ray Leonard

 The Olympic Park